 Director & Filmmaker Rhi Bergado is available speaking engagements for Asian and Pacific Islander American social justice as well as LGBTQIA+ causes.
 Rhi also works as a DJ, producer, and visual artist for IRL and streaming live events under the moniker Initial Rhi.

 Rhianne Paz Quintana Bergado

 They/Them + She/Her

 Rhi is a first generation Pilipinx American filmmaker from Long Beach California who actively speaks on the intersectionality of their identity in various forms.
 From on-stage storytelling to activism and filmmaking, Rhi has always used their voice to shed light on under-represented communities.
-Their written work has been published in the book Inspiration for LGBT Students & Their Allies and will be featured in the upcoming all-female horror anthology Creepy Bitches.
-Rhi is currently a contributing writer for Filipino American identity and culture hub Kollective Hustle.
+Rhi has spoken on LGBT+ advocacy for brands like Bliss Skincare and was featured as a speaker at the Stonewall 50th anniversary with The Stonewall Foundation for Urban Decay Cosmetics.
+Their written work has been published in the book Inspiration for LGBT Students & Their Allies and has an essay featured the all-female horror anthology Creepy Bitches.
+Rhi has also contributed as a writer for Filipino American identity and culture hub Kollective Hustle.

 In addition to being a passionate filmmaker, Rhi has also had photography published in the New York Post's beauty and fashion insert Alexa.
 More recently, Rhi directed a short documentary called Berg's Video, telling the story of their family immigrating to America in the 1970's and growing up in the storage room of a neighborhood video store in the 1980's.
 Producing content for companies like Disney, Lionsgate, and L'Oreal has been a mainstay for Rhi, however they continue to write and direct original content in their own voice representing various communities on both sides of the camera.